surge-dalhousie/discover-python/07-for-loops.md

 - Trace the execution of a simple (unnested) loop and correctly state the values of variables in each iteration.
 - Write for loops that use the Accumulator pattern to aggregate values.

+---

-## A *for loop* executes commands once for each value in a collection.
+## A `for` loop executes commands once for each value in a collection.

 *   Doing calculations on the values in a list one by one is as painful as working with `pressure_001`, `pressure_002`, etc.